-3) may include an Accept-Contact header field containing the "sip.app-subtype" media feature tag defined in IETF RFC 5688 [5] with a value of "webrtc-datachannel" as specified in 3GPP TS 26.114 [4]; and

-4) shall include an updated SDP offer that contains a data channel media description for the bootstrap data channel, as well as the requested application data channel and the associated DC application binding information, according to 3GPP TS 26.114 [4].
+3) shall include an updated SDP offer that contains a data channel media description for the bootstrap data channel, as well as the requested application data channel and the associated DC application binding information, according to 3GPP TS 26.114 [4].

 9.3.2.1.4 Closing IMS data channel in conjunction with MMTel session modification

-If the UE wants to close the established application data channel, it shall initiate the SDP re-negotiation as defined in IETF RFC 8864 [14] subclause 6.6.1.The UE shall not close the bootstrap data channel during MMTel session modification procedure.
+If the UE wants to close an established application data channel during the session modification by sending re-INVITE request, it shall initiate the SDP re-negotiation to remove the "a=dcmap" attribute line associated with the closed application data channel from the data channel media description as defined in IETF RFC 8864 [14] clause 6.6.1 or set the UDP port number of the data channel media description to zero if no other "a=dcmap" attribute line associated with an application data channel or bootstrap data channel existed in this data channel media description.

+If the UE receives a re-INVITE message including an SDP offer in which the UDP port number of the data channel media description was set to zero or the "a=dcmap" line associated with an application data channel was removed from the data channel media description , and the UE accepts the application data channel termination, it shall return a 200 OK response to the re-INVITE with the generated SDP answer based on the IETF RFC 8864 [14].

+The UE shall not close the bootstrap data channel during MMTel session modification procedure.

+NOTE: The application data channel termination during the session modification does not impact the ongoing audio, video or other data channels within the IMS session.

 9.3.2.1.5 Closing IMS data channel in conjunction with MMTel session release

-The bootstrap and application data channel shall be closed along with the call release, and the UE triggered IMS call release procedure shall apply the procedures described in 3GPP TS 24.229 [9] subclause 5.1.5.
+The bootstrap and application data channel shall be closed along with the call release, and the UE triggered IMS call release procedure shall apply the procedures described in 3GPP TS 24.229 [9] clause 5.1.5.

 9.3.2.2 Procedure at the IMS AS

-Based on served user service specific data which is enhanced with IMS data channel specific service details, if the served user is not authorized to use IMS data channel,
+Based on served user service specific data which is enhanced with IMS data channel specific service details, the IMS AS shall determine whether the served user is authorized to use IMS data channel.

+If the served user is not authorized to use IMS data channel, then based on the operator policy the IMS AS shall determine whether to remove from the SDP offer media lines related to the IMS data channels.